jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Unencrypted User Table</figcaption>

-## Username/Email as Salt
+## Username or Email as Salt

 One might think that you could use the username or email address of a user as the salt to ensure uniqueness.
 While this initially seems a great idea you would not be able to change the username or email address without also creating a new password.
 Let's look at some other strategies then.

 ## Sequential Salts

 We could use a sequence number as a simple way to ensure unique salts.
-The vulnerability this approach has is that an attacker may create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
-This presents the same vulnerabilities that [short salts](#short-salts) have.
+The vulnerability this approach has is that the attacker can predict the salts beforehand and create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
+This is the same vulnerabilities that [short salts](#short-salts) have.

-The vulnerability can be mitigated by combining a long random pepper ([64 or more bits](#salt-bits)) with the sequence number.
+The vulnerability can be mitigated by combining a long random pepper ([64 or more bits](#salt-bits)) with the salt sequence number.
 Any reverse hash lookup tables now cannot be reused on other deployments.
 Different peppers make the reverse hash lookups span a different range of salts.

 ## Short Salts

-If a salt is too short an attacker may create reverse hash lookup tables containing every possible salt combined with every likely password.
-Using a long salt ([64 or more bits](#salt-bits)) ensures such a table would be impossibly large.

-The solution is to use a long pepper ([64 or more bits](#salt-bits)) in combination the salt.
-This is the same solution as with sequential salts above.
+If a salt is too short an attacker may create reverse hash lookup tables containing every possible salt combined with likely passwords.
+Using a long salt ([64 or more bits](#salt-bits)) ensures these tables would be impossibly large.
+This is the same solution as with [sequential salts](#sequential-salts) above.

-## Salt Bits
+## Salt Length

-In this section we will attempt to quantitatively analyse what bit length salts should have.
-Salt length depends on your application's requirements, such as the **maximum number of users** expected and **database storage capacity**.
+There are two main factors we will consider for calculating the minimum salt length: salt collisions and rainbow table attack potential.
+Ultimately we will see that it is protection against rainbow table attacks that determines our minimum salt length.

-For simplicity let's assume a maximum expected userbase of 8 billion users (about the number of people on planet Earth currently).
+For simplicity during these calculations let's assume a maximum expected userbase of **8 billion users** (about the number of people on planet Earth currently).

-### Collisions
+### Salt Collisions

-If a rainbow table was created for a particular salt value it would be able to be used on all password hashes that have been hashed with the same salt.
+If a rainbow table is created for a particular salt value it would be able to be used on all password hashes that have been hashed with the same salt.
 This means, in the case of a 16-bit salt, a single rainbow table would be able to crack 121 896 password hashes on average given 8 billions users.

 Using the table below we can see that we should choose a **salt of 32-bits or more to avoid excessive collisions**.
 A collision rate of 1.86 means the generated rainbow table can be used to crack 1.86 password hashes on average.
 This would only speed up the attack by 1.86 times.